lcampanella98/TankShootout/README.md

-#Tank Shootout
+# Tank Shootout

-This game was developed with PyGame.

-In this game, the player tank and the computer tank battle by firing shells over the central wall.
+Man your tank and destroy the enemy by firing shells over the central wall.

-Tanks can move, and adjust the power and angle of the shot.
+Adjust power and angle of your cannon while avoiding being hit.